 One of our favorite neighborhood restaurants is Art Smith’s Blue Door Kitchen.
 They make great fried chicken!
 The only problem is that it’s a little too good and we never have room for left for their Hummingbird Cake.
 It’s their signature dessert, and one day we’ll try it.
-But for now, here’s a recipe for my favorite Hummingbird Cake.
+But for now, here’s a recipe for the famous Southern cake.

 I used to cut the oil back slightly, but now I leave it at the full 1 1/2 cups.
 It makes the cake flakier and less like banana bread.
 Plus, it cuts the sweetness.
 The amount of oil may seem like a lot, but its offset by a large amount of flour, sugar, and eggs, so it’s not as bad as it seem.
 My suggestion is if you’ve never made Hummingbird Cake, go with the original amount of oil.

 - 1 8-ounce can crushed pineapple, drained

 - 2 cups diced ripe banana mashed after measuring (10 oz)

 Cream Cheese Frosting

 - 8 tablespoons 4 oz butter (unsalted, softened)

 - 2 cups powdered sugar sifted, plus more if desired